mnabialek/laravel-authorize/readme.md

 - if user has super role (you can configure them in `super_roles` section in `config/authorize.php`) it will have permission for anything and no custom methods will be run
 - if user does not have necessary permission, no further checks will be made
-- if user has necessary permission, we verify if there are custom method in Policy for ability.
+- if user has necessary permission, we verify if there are custom method in Policy for ability (the method name should match the method name from controller).
 If there's not, user will be allowed to run this action
 - however if there is custom method in Policy for ability, whether user can run this action or not will depend on result of custom method for this ability.

 Let's assume we have route like this: